Fire extent and severity maps

 Mapping method

-A prototype operational system was deployed in December 2019 to provide rapid-response severity mapping to support the Department’s operations during the emerging black summer bushfire crisis.
-A refined, fully operational system was launched in July 2020 that:
+An early operational system was deployed in December 2019 to provide rapid-response severity mapping to support the department's operations during the emerging black summer bushfire crisis.

 • links with the Rural Fire Service IT infrastructure

-Our scientists are leading continued refinement and development of FESM, which involves the NSW Rural Fire Service and Natural Resources Commission.
-The program will benefit from capturing and incorporating additional training data from future fires.
+Our scientists are leading the continued refinement and further development of fire extent and severity mapping.
+The program will benefit from ongoing field validation and additional training data.

 The Supporting fire management with the fire extent and severity maps fact sheet contains more information about the fire mapping methodology.